AljanScholtens/aljanscholtens.nl/content/blog/2020-09-16-een-paar-seconden-echte-rust/index.en.md

 header_title_gradient: false
 ---

 Usually when I walk I am lost in thought.
 I see my surroundings but do not perceive it.
 For a long time I did not consciously realize this.
-By dealing with this consciously, I can walk with more peace and appreciation from time to time.
+By consciously dealing with this, I can walk with more peace and appreciation from time to time.

 In the past I have often experienced busy periods, mostly thinking about work, private life, myself and much more.
 Then when I went for a walk, all kinds of thoughts would haunt my mind, thoughts that were of no use to me, but also thoughts over which I seemed to have little control.
 So I started to delve into the fact that I could well be addicted to thinking, which we all really are a bit.
 By reading several books on the subject, I actually almost automatically came up with the idea of consciously observing when I am walking it.
 In fact, it's a form of walking meditation, and yes, just with eyes open.